tpetchel/aws_ha_chef/README.md

 one-off setup tool for building new Chef server clusters, or for restoring after a failure.

+IMPORTANT: If you wish to use the cluster recipe to configure the entire cluster, you must have passwordless ssh access from the primary back-end to all other hosts.
+You can use the add\_ssh\_key recipe to enable the cluster recipe which will clean up the temporary ssh key when it's done.
+You can also use the remove\_ssh\_key recipe to purge it from your machines.

 Requirements
 ------------
 TODO:  Add requirements here.